 What’s the deal?
 One for oenophiles (and anyone with time to spare before a meal at Septime next door).

-What to drink: A glass of Fleur Sauvage Jouret.
+What should I drink?
+A glass of Fleur Sauvage Jouret.

 A superb selection of wines, delectable smoked meats on toast and a cosy environment: all are yours at Septime’s annex bar.
 La Cave is just as glamorous as its big sister, but the prices aren’t as prohibitive.
 Sample the rotating selection of five whites and five reds by the glass (between €4.50 and €8).